Download the Education and Accessibility Guide for SCREEN MEMORIES

 Accessibility

 During your visit, if desired, a folding chair can be provided should standing for short or long periods of time interfere with your viewing experience.
 Additionally, sound-dampening headphones and tinted glasses are available and will be provided upon request for visitors for whom the sound or lighting of the gallery space is disruptive.
-A quiet, off-site/off-view space can be arranged during viewing for those with the need.
 Baby strollers are welcome in Essex Market and Cuchifritos Gallery + Project Space.
 Both facilities are wheelchair accessible, and service animals on a leash are permitted.

-If you have questions, comments, or concerns about accessing Cuchifritos Gallery + Project Space or attending programs, please email gallery@artistsallianceinc.org.
+If you have questions about accessing Cuchifritos Gallery or attending programs, please email gallery@artistsallianceinc.org.

 Our Funders